biotaphy/tutorials/_sphinx_config/tutorial/w1_overview.md

    accessible the next time it is attached to a container.

 Some tools will require an additional JSON-format configuration file.
-In these cases, the JSON file will be specified in the command-configuration file.
+In these cases, the :term:`JSON` file will be specified in the command-configuration file.

 ## Outputs